TripsBrazilChapada dos Veadeiros

 • Radio communication and satellite tracking

-• A Montanero expedition guide and a local Kalunga community guide
+• A Montanero expedition guide and a local Kalunga community guide (English and Spanish-speaking guides can be hired for an additional fee)

 Not included